maksys2011/Leedcod-cpp/Leedcod/README.md

     6. 566.
 Reshape the Matrix
 string:
     1. 13.
 Roman to Integer
-    20. Valid Parentheses (+stack)
+    2. 20.
+Valid Parentheses (+stack)
-    28. Find the Index of the First Occurrence in a String
+    3. 28.
+Find the Index of the First Occurrence in a String
-    58. Length of Last Word
+    4. 58.
+Length of Last Word
+    5. 125.
+Valid Palindrome